mskccpatiented/contentaudit/_posts/2012-10-29-advance-care-planning-clean.md

 When you have someone in mind, review the information in the next section together.

-     Talk About Your Beliefs                                                                            and     and Goals
+### Talk About Your Beliefs and Goals

-These conversations can be difficult, so weve included the questions below to get you and your healthcare agent started.
+These conversations can be difficult, so we've included the questions below to get you and your healthcare agent started.
 When talking about these situations, talk about not only what you would want, but why.
 This will give your health care agent a better understanding of your wishes.
 Its also helpful to talk with your healthcare providers, other friends and family, and other people you trust, such as a spiritual advisor or lawyer.
 Remember, these advance care planning is process, not something that gets done all at once.

-You dont have to spell out specific medical treatments that you want or dont want.
+You don't have to spell out specific medical treatments that you want or don't want.
 In fact, that is usually a bad idea to try to do, unless you are facing a situation now in which you need to decide about a specific plan of care.
 Even though the distant future is unpredictable for most of us, who we are as a person remains pretty much the same.

-Are there certain situations in which you would not want a lot of medical treatment?
+* Are there certain situations in which you would not want a lot of medical treatment?

-How much are you willing to go through to extend your life?
+* How much are you willing to go through to extend your life?

 Palliative care focuses on the relief of pain and other symptoms, both physical and emotional.
 It can be provided at any point during a persons illness, even at the same time as other treatments.
 Palliative care is not the same as hospice care, which is explained below.
 What are you feelings about palliative care?